-APPENDIX E3a: Production Divisions - Boundaries of Tape on Grips [H]
+APPENDIX E3a: PRODUCTION DIVISION - BOUNDARIES OF TAPE ON GRIPS [H]

 The maximum external surface area to which tape can be applied in a single layer (unavoidable minor overlapping up to 2 cm permitted), is illustrated in the diagrams below:

 Tape can only be applied within areas indicated by the dotted lines, which includes the front and rear sections of the grip.
 However, tape cannot be used to disable a grip safety, nor can tape be applied to any part of the slide, trigger, trigger guard, or on any lever or button.